XVA - Constant Velocity 1

 - This example is a lot like the ones in

-is greater, i. e., more negative, than either of
+constant negative velocity is yet more negative than either of

-those, and, therefore, so is the slope of the x vs t
+those, and so is the slope of the x vs. t

 graph.